SupPanda9/Animating-SVG/README.md

-🎨 Animating SVG - Web-Based SVG Animation Tool
+## 🎨 Animating SVG - Web-Based SVG Animation Tool

-🌟 Project Overview
+## 🌟 Project Overview

 Animating SVG is a web-based platform that enables users to create, animate, and edit SVG files effortlessly.
 The system provides an intuitive UI and various animation tools, making SVG animation accessible for everyone.
 Users can register, log in, upload, modify, and save animated SVG projects.
 The system stores user data securely in a MySQL database and ensures smooth performance through PHP and JavaScript integration.

-Developed in collaboration with Hristina Gadzheva
+Developed in collaboration with Hristina Gadzheva.

-✨ Features
+## ✨ Features

 ✅ User Authentication - Register/Login functionality with secure data storage✅ SVG File Management - Upload, modify, and save multiple SVG projects✅ Animation Effects - Scale, rotate, translate, change colors, and more✅ Frame Exporting - Save animated frames for further processing✅ Project Dashboard - Manage ongoing projects with an easy-to-use interface✅ Database Integration - Stores user data, files, and animations securely

-📌 Technologies Used
+## 📌 Technologies Used

 Frontend: HTML, CSS, JavaScript